dflook/terraform-github-actions/terraform-test/README.md

   - Type: string
   - Optional
-  - Default: All test files in the `test_directory`
+  - Default: All test files in the `test_directory`.

 * `variables`

   Variables to set for the tests.
-This should be valid Terraform syntax - like a [variable definition file](https://www.terraform.io/docs/language/values/variables.html#variable-definitions-tfvars-files).
+This should be valid Terraform syntax - like a [variable definition file](https://developer.hashicorp.com/terraform/language/values/variables#variable-definitions-tfvars-files).
+  Variables set here override any given in `var_file`s.

   ```yaml
   with: